Blue Velvet (film): Critical reception

-Blue Velvet was released to a very polarized reception in the United States.
-The critics who praised the film were often vociferous.
-The New York Times critic Janet Maslin directed much praise toward the performances of Hopper and Rossellini: "Mr. Hopper and Miss Rossellini are so far outside the bounds of ordinary acting here that their performances are best understood in terms of sheer lack of inhibition; both give themselves entirely over to the material, which seems to be exactly what's called for."
-She called it "an instant cult classic", concluding that Blue Velvet "is as fascinating as it is freakish" and "confirms Mr. Lynch's stature as an innovator, a superb technician, and someone best not encountered in a dark alley."
+Blue Velvet met a very polarized reception in the United States.
+The New York Times critic Janet Maslin felt that "Mr. Hopper and Miss Rossellini are so far outside the bounds of ordinary acting here that their performances are best understood in terms of sheer lack of inhibition; both give themselves entirely over to the material, which seems to be exactly what's called for."
+She called the film "an instant cult classic" which "is as fascinating as it is freakish" and "confirms Mr. Lynch's stature as an innovator, a superb technician, and someone best not encountered in a dark alley."
 Sheila Benson of the Los Angeles Times called the film "the most brilliantly disturbing film ever to have its roots in small-town American life," describing it as "shocking, visionary, rapturously controlled".
 Film critic Gene Siskel included Blue Velvet on his list of the best films of 1986, at the fifth spot.
-Peter Travers, film critic for Rolling Stone, named it the best film of the 1980s and referred to it as an "American masterpiece".
-Upon its initial release, Woody Allen and Martin Scorsese called Blue Velvet the best film of the year.
+Upon its initial release, directors Woody Allen and Martin Scorsese both called Blue Velvet the best film of the year.
+Peter Travers of Rolling Stone later named it the best film of the 1980s and an "American masterpiece".

 Rossellini and Lynch at the 1990 Cannes Film Festival.

-On the other hand, Paul Attanasio of The Washington Post said "the film showcases a visual stylist utterly in command of his talents" and that Angelo Badalamenti "contributes an extraordinary score, slipping seamlessly from slinky jazz to violin figures to the romantic sweep of a classic Hollywood score," but stated that Lynch "isn't interested in communicating, he's interested in parading his personality.
+Among detractors, Paul Attanasio of The Washington Post said that while "the film showcases a visual stylist utterly in command of his talents" and Badalamenti "contributes an extraordinary score, slipping seamlessly from slinky jazz to violin figures to the romantic sweep of a classic Hollywood score," Lynch "isn't interested in communicating, he's interested in parading his personality.
 The movie doesn't progress or deepen, it just gets weirder, and to no good end."
-A general criticism from US critics was Blue Velvets approach to sexuality and violence.
-They asserted that this detracted from the film's seriousness as a work of art, and some condemned the film as pornographic.
-One of its detractors, Roger Ebert, stated that the large amount of "jokey small-town satire" in the film made it impossible to take its themes seriously.
-Ebert praised Rossellini's performance as "convincing and courageous" but criticized how she was depicted in the film, even accusing David Lynch of misogyny: "degraded, slapped around, humiliated and undressed in front of the camera.
+Many critics in the United States asserted that the film's sexual and violent content compromised its artistic value, and some condemned it as pornographic.
+Roger Ebert stated that the large amount of "jokey small-town satire" in the film made it difficult to take seriously.
+He praised Rossellini's performance as "convincing and courageous" but considered her to have been "degraded, slapped around, humiliated and undressed in front of the camera.
 And when you ask an actress to endure those experiences, you should keep your side of the bargain by putting her in an important film."
-While Ebert in later years came to consider Lynch a great filmmaker, his negative view of Blue Velvet remained unchanged in the 21st century.
+While Ebert later came to consider Lynch a great filmmaker, his negative view of Blue Velvet remained.